sivva/Crafting-Cyber-Capital/cloudvaathi-learning-vault.md

 ## 📺 Instructor Led Bootcamps & Master class

-Interested in our scenario-driven bootcamps?
-We deliver enterprise-grade training with certification outcomes that speak for themselves.
+Ready to grow in your career by mastering the Emerging Technology with real-world scenarios?

+Our bootcamps are built for impact — fast-paced, focused, and certification-ready with proven results

-📩 Contact us at cloudvaathi@gmail.com to learn more!!
+📩 Contact us at _cloudvaathi@gmail.com_ to learn more !!

+## 📺 Bootcamps List

-### ☁️ Cloud
+### ☁️ Cloud Administrator

 ### 🔐 Cloud Security

+### 🤖 Artificial Intelligence

-### 🏛️ TOGAF & Enterprise Architecture
+### 🧠 Prompt Engineering & Generative AI

 ### 🧭 CISM – Information Security Management